LoganBresnahan/meow/README.md

 ### Meow's Config Section for the meow-config.txt

-- `writable-relative-directory`: A directory for Meow to temporarily create Meow pid files.
+- `writable-relative-directory`: Defaults to `tmp`.
+A relative directory for Meow to temporarily create Meow pid files.
+If the directory doesn't exist, Meow will create it for you.
+If the directory is empty after Meow terminates, Meow will delete the directory.
-- `auto-check-updates`: If set to true Meow will silently check for updates.
+- `auto-check-updates`: Defaults to `true`.
+If set to true Meow will silently check for updates.
-- `apple-tab-spawn-delay`: A short delay used for Apple users so that osascript doesn't get confused when tabs are spawned concurrently.
+- `apple-tab-spawn-delay`: Defaults to `0.75`.
+A short delay in seconds for Apple users so that Apple's osascript doesn't get confused when tabs are spawned concurrently.
+0.75 should be read as three quarters of a second.
+Keep in mind, if the value is too short, you may see odd behavior when spawning multiple tabs.
-- `linux-shell`: Used as a configuration option when creating new tabs using Gnome Terminal.
+- `unix-shell`: Defaults to `bash`.
+Your Unix shell.
+Used as an option when spawning your tabs in the Gnome Terminal emulator.

 ### Command Line